vansaltzman/SmartNotes/README.md

 ```
 ### Neo4j

-How data looks inside of the database
+How data looks inside of the database.

+Note that each unique word has just one node that is shared within and across all documents.
+This pattern allows for NLP and analytics to be performed using Cypher and Neo4j.
+Right now only word count is being performed, but more in depth analysis could be performed to gain more nuanced insights such as longest common phrase, most frequent words following a given word, etc.

 ![Neo4j Graph](https://i.imgur.com/nJjnWYk.png)